nick-ducker/T2A1/README.md

   Its also worth mentioning that in a relational database, all tables will have a primary key, which is a way of identifying each individual entry on a table.

   Once the columns of a named table are defined, we add data to the table in the form of rows.
-Everytime a new row is added, it is assigned a unique primary key and then the rest of the now created cells are now filled out accordingly.
+Every time a new row is added, it is assigned a unique primary key and then the rest of the now created cells are now filled out accordingly.

   These columns can also reference foreign primary keys, and the database will know which table to look to for the primary key.
 For example, if a "post" table had a foreign "user_id" key, it would know to look at the user table in order to locate that primary key.